BrettMN/al-help-site/src/gui/right-side-bar/index.md

 ## Chat

-The Chat section Shows chat messages on diffferent tabs for the channel they are from.
+The Chat section Shows chat messages on different tabs for the channel they are from.

 The tabs are:
 All - This is a consolidated chat of all messages.